 The BPO also benefits from NETSCOUT’s simplified licensing model, which enabled the new packet flow switch solution to be deployed and supported at the same bottom line that had formerly been set aside for annual maintenance of the previous aggregation switch.
 For BPO resources focused on managing operating expenses, reducing tool complexity, and limiting the number of vendors under management, that was a big win.

 Ready for Anything As your traffic volume grows, so too should your readiness to respond to issues as they arise.
-The NETSCOUT nGenius packet flow switch and TAPs family enables multiple IT groups to aggregate, replicate...
+The NETSCOUT nGenius packet flow switch (PFS) and TAPs family enables multiple IT groups to aggregate...